-The relationship of the interference of nuclear localization of NFAT leading to reduced NFAT/AP-1 complex formation bound at the promoter sites of cytokine genes in the presence of CNIs is well known as mentioned above.
+The relationship of nuclear localization of NFAT leading to reduced NFAT/AP-1 complex formation bound at the promoter sites of cytokine genes in the presence of CNIs is well known as mentioned above.

-Imaging flowcytometry revealed that concentration-dependent reduction of in vitro nuclear localization of NFAT was evident at the maximum concentration of 1 $\mu$ M with minimal concentration of 0.1nM (Jurkat human T cell line) or 10nM (CD4+T cells from whole blood) after 2 hours treatment of tacrolimus (Maguire et al. 2013).
+Imaging flowcytometry revealed that concentration-dependent reduction of in vitro nuclear localization of NFAT was evident at the maximum concentration of 1 μ M with minimal concentration of 0.1nM (Jurkat human T cell line) or 10nM (CD4+T cells from whole blood) after 2 hours treatment of tacrolimus (Maguire et al. 2013).

-The experiment of gel mobility shift assay using Ar-5 human T cells stimulated with cross-linked anti-CD3 antibody showed that NFAT/AP-1 (cFos and Jun) complexes were found only in the nuclear extract with preexisting NFAT in the cytoplasm after T cell stimulation and that the NFAT/AP-1 complexes in the nucleus decreased after 2 hours treatment with CsA at 1 $\mu$ M (Jain et al. 1992).
-Decreased NFAT translocated to the nucleus, induced by FK506 at 100ng/mL (0.125nM) or CsA at 500ng/mL (0.416nM) for 2 hours treatment, hinders the formation of the functional NFAT/AP-1 complexes necessary to binding at the site of IL-2 promoters (Flanagan et al. 1991) NFAT/AP-1 complex formation is inhibited by CNI (Rao et al. 1997).
+Gel mobility shift assays using Ar-5 human T cells stimulated with cross-linked anti-CD3 antibody showed that NFAT/AP-1 (cFos and Jun) complexes were found only in the nuclear extract with preexisting NFAT in the cytoplasm after T cell stimulation and that the NFAT/AP-1 complexes in the nucleus decreased after 2 hours treatment with CsA at 1 μ M (Jain et al. 1992).
+Decreased NFAT translocated to the nucleus, induced by FK506 at 100ng/mL (124nM) or CsA at 500ng/mL (416nM) after 2 hours treatment, hinders the formation of the functional NFAT/AP-1 complexes necessary to binding at the site of IL-2 promoters (Flanagan et al. 1991) NFAT/AP-1 complex formation was also reported to be inhibited by CNI (Rao et al. 1997).

-Quantitative understanding of NFAT/AP-1 complex formation in the nucleus is insufficient although nuclear localization of NFAT and following nuclear NFAT/AP-1 complex formation are shown to be tightly related; therefore, NFAT nuclear translocation and complex formation with AP-1 in the nucleus deem to be suppressed by CNIs under the same conditions of dose ranges and treatment duration.
+Quantitative understanding of NFAT/AP-1 complex formation in the nucleus is insufficient although nuclear NFAT/AP-1 complex formation was shown to be inhibited by FK506 at concentrations within the range of FK506 for the inhibition of nuclear translocation of NFAT.